CSCfi/csc-user-guide/docs/apps/virusdetect.md

 ```text
 sbatch batch_job_file.sh
 ```
-More information about running batch jobs in Puhti-rhel8 can be found from [batch job instruction pages](../computing/running/getting-started.md).
+More information about running batch jobs in Puhti can be found from [batch job instruction pages](../computing/running/getting-started.md).

 VirusDetect wites the analysys results to a new directory, named after the query dataset: result_<i>queryfile</i>.
 VirusDetect produces a large number of result files.
 The most essential files are: